tilestoolkit/tiles-IoT-inventor-toolkit/README.md

 Tiles is an inventor toolkit 💡 for creative people, students and non-experts to play, learn and ideate human-centric Internet of Things inventions, while having fun.

+Tiles proposes the 17 UN Sustainable Development Goals as design scenarios.

-This repository contains source and PDF files for Tiles Cards and the Tiles Inventor Board.
+This repository contains the source PDF files for the Tiles IoT Inventor Toolkit.
+You can print the PDFs on a regular A4 color printer.

+# Tranlsation

+Translations for English 🇺🇸 (en_US) and Norwegian Bokmål 🇳🇴 (nb_NO) are complete and available.
+You can contribute translating the toolkit in your language, see [tilestoolkit/tiles-iot-inventor-toolkit-i18n](https://github.com/tilestoolkit/tiles-iot-inventor-toolkit-i18n).

 # Cards